vijender-singh/Infinium_EPIC_ArrayAnalysis/README.md

 meth <- read_idats(paths, quiet = FALSE)
 ```

 3. I prefer to keep plotting my data as I go along the analysis to get a feel about the dataset and to look for potential issues .
 Below is the violin plot of raw intensities (methylated probes) across the samples.
-I could spot that some samples(S25-S40) have unexpectadely low values and same was observed for unmethylated intensities which made me suspect the quality of the Chip since all 16 samples belong to 2 distinct chips.
+I could spot that some samples(S25-S40) have unexpectadely low intensity values (same was true for unmethylated intensities) which made me suspect the quality of the Chip since all 16 samples belong to 2 distinct chips.
 Later on we will see that these 16 samples failed the QC and has to be dropped from analysis.
 ```
 df<-as.data.frame(meth$M)
 colnames(df)<-paste0(rep("S",96),as.character(1:96))